 - Recovery Nitinol Filter

-The filters are designed to be placed for a limited period of time; however, many are implanted in emergency rooms and the surgeons will not see their patients again, increasing the likelihood that an IVC filter will remain in place for too long.
+The filters are designed to be placed for a limited period of time; however, many are implanted in emergency rooms where the surgeons will not see their patients again, increasing the likelihood an IVC filter will remain in place for too long.
 This is dangerous because the likelihood of device failure increases the longer the device remains in the body.
 Additionally, the filters can only be removed successfully in about half of cases.
 Many people have suffered through multiple surgeries to correct problems with this device.

 IVC Filter Side Effects